 562 A large rock breakwater extends from the south shore of the entrance to Oona River.
 This breakwater shelters a basin that has been dredged to a depth of 11 feet (3.4 m), and has a public float.
-Another public float is 1 mile within the entrance.
-The public floats are managed by the Oona River Harbour Authority.
+The public float is managed by the Oona River Harbour Authority.
+Water (nonpotable) and power are available.
 A sawmill operation, with a loading dock, is on the drying flat east of the breakwater.